-- (3) Form Of Marital Trust Used Affects DB Qualification.
+(3) Form Of Marital Trust Used Affects DB Qualification.

 A life estate with general power of appointment ("LEPA") marital trust under IRC § 2056(b)(5), which is named as the beneficiary of qualified plan or IRA benefits will not qualify for designated beneficiary treatment because of the spouse's possession of a general power of appointment.
-See IV.D.1., supra. - 3.
-IRD Issues.
-Because retirement plan benefits are IRD, they should not be used in a discretionary manner to satisfy a pecuniary bequest, including a pecuniary marital deduction formula bequest.
-This could happen where the plan benefits are made payable to the Trustee under the participant's Will or Living Trust Agreement, and then are distributed by the Trustee, in the exercise of its complete discretion, to satisfy a pecuniary marital bequest to the QTIP Trust.
-This will accelerate the IRD.
-IRC § 691(a)(2). - a.
+See IV.D.1., supra.

+3. IRD Issues.

+a.
 Specific Bequest Approach.

 If the relevant instrument makes a specific bequest of the retirement plan benefits to the QTIP Trust, IRD is not accelerated.
 For example, the beneficiary designation could direct that the participant's interest in the retirement plan is to pass directly to the QTIP Trust.
-As an alternative, if the participant's interest in the plan passes to the Trustee under his Will and the Trustee is specifically directed by a provision in the Will to allocate all of that IRD to the QTIP Trust, no acceleration of IRD should occur. - b.
+As an alternative, if the participant's interest in the plan passes to the Trustee under his Will and the Trustee is specifically directed by a provision in the Will to allocate all of that IRD to the QTIP Trust, no acceleration of IRD should occur.

+b.
 Fractional Share Approach.

 Another way to avoid triggering current income taxes on the entire present value of the retirement plan benefits when it is desired that such IRD pass into trust, especially to more than one trust, is to use a fractional share formula.
 Admittedly, this is not the simplest method for dealing with this problem.

 c.
 Residuary Trust.

 If the IRD items pass to a residuary trust under the Will, then IRD should not be accelerated.